- 7 minutes to read

 Mapify Rendering

-The Mapify Rendering modal delivers a live, interactive, physics-based graph of how any entity in your Nodinite CMDB connects to the world around it.
-Unlike a static diagram, the graph is alive—nodes repel and attract each other, you can drag them into position, and you can pan and zoom freely.
-Open it from any entity detail page to explore relationships hands-on.
+The Mapify Rendering modal is the licensed interactive View Mode for relationship exploration in Nodinite.
+It delivers a live, physics-based graph of how any entity in your CMDB connects to surrounding entities.
+Unlike a static diagram, the graph is alive: nodes repel and attract each other, you can drag them into position, and you can pan and zoom freely.

-✅ Drag individual nodes to any position—the rest of the graph adapts
+• ✅ Drag individual nodes to any position while the graph adapts in real time

 Mapify Rendering requires a Mapify license.
 Contact Nodinite Sales to enable this feature.

-For a static diagram without a Mapify license, see Mermaid Rendering.
+For a static diagram without a Mapify license, see License Options and Feature Matrix.

 Mapify View Mode